Assumption Antipolo: Architecture and culture

-A vast and stately school with manicured gardens, the Assumption Convent had high-ceilinged and arcaded school buildings in the neo-Gothic style, with lush plants and numerous trees.
-Possessing a very French, feminine aura, the convent school sported arched windows and corridors, partly hidden floral medallions, (specifically the fleur-de-lys common to the other French girls' school, Saint Paul University Manila), and even a lagoon with boats.
+Assumption Convent had high-ceiling and arcaded school buildings in the neo-Gothic style.
+The convent school has arched windows and corridors, partly hidden floral medallions, (specifically the fleur-de-lys common to the other French girls' school, Saint Paul University Manila).

 The Herran (Pedro Gil) Assumption also featured one of the most impressive school chapels in Manila.
 Neo-Gothic in design, the chapel featured arched, stained-glass windows and a comparatively small Gothic main altar.
 Students of the Herran campus still observed older practices of the Catholic Church, with students made to genuflect upon entering any place where the Blessed Sacrament was kept.
 In those days, students also signed for fifteen-minute shifts for the adoration of the Blessed Sacrament; they were thus excused from any class.
 In the afternoons, the students with lacy white mantillas on their heads, filled the chapel for common adoration, ending the day with singing the Tantum Ergo.

 There were also the very distinct things done within the walls of the school that through the decades would have the virtual label of "Assumption".
 There were the Assumption tarts (triangular tarts topped with guava jelly), and the Assumption siomai, beloved by students because of how it tasted like those made by Ma Mon Luk, a famous noodle shop.
 There was also Assumption cottage pie, ground meat topped with mashed potatoes served at the refectory.
 Students wore the distinct Assumption uniform of a tartan skirt (the fabric of which was supposedly first imported from France), sailor-collared shirts and a pin with a gold-coloured school seal.
 The lace-filled immaculately white uniforms called "gala dress" were reserved for more formal occasions such as Mass and Graduation Rites.
 Visiting guests had to contend themselves of speaking with the students in a parlour.